-Marjeta Škapin Rugelj1 and Jože Rugelj2
+Marjeta Škapin Rugelj and Jože Rugelj

-1Faculty of Civil Engineering and Geodetics, University of Ljubljana, Slovenia
+Faculty of Civil Engineering and Geodetics, University of Ljubljana, Slovenia Faculty of Education, University of Ljubljana, Slovenia

 A lot of students have problems in the first semester to adapt to studying mathematics at a university.
 Some of them do not have enough basic calculating skills and most of them have problems because they are not used to absorb so much new knowledge in a short time.
 We tried to solve this problem by motivating students for independent blended learning in Moodle environment.
 We prepared a short quiz every week and correctly answered questions in quizzes were a prerequisite for taking the exam.
 Students became familiar with different question formats.
 Some types of questions checked calculating skills and other types of questions check understanding.
 Some questions have deferred feedback with fully worked explanations.
 The results of the exams at the end of the semester showed statistically significant improvement of students' grades.
 The reasons for the improvement have been examined with a survey.